Matri-Design-LLC/matritools/docs/example1.rst

         # set the x, y, and z scale of the node uniformally
         node.set_u_scale((row['Weight']))

+    # create csv file to use in Antz
     ntf.write_to_csv()

 After running all of the above code, you should have two files named "Example 1_node.csv" and